7shi/dante-la-el/Inferno/MT/compare-en.md

 that you follow me, and I will be your guide,
 </td></tr>
 <tr><td>Bard-2</td><td align="right">113</td><td>
-That you follow me, and I will be your guide,
+that you follow me, and I will be your guide,
 </td></tr>
 <tr><td>DeepL</td><td align="right">113</td><td>
 That thou follow me, and I will be thy guide,